California dairy farms make smart use of natural resources and play an important role in recycling nutrients.

 Additionally, by recycling organic manure nutrients, farms help build healthy soils, and reduce the need for fossil fuel-based fertilizers.

 California dairy farms are world leaders in energy-smart practices, reducing usage and creating clean, renewable energy.

-California's dairy sector is currently working with researchers, non-governmental organizations, and technology providers to explore ways to expand the use of manure nutrients in ways that help sequester carbon.
+California's dairy sector is working with researchers, non-governmental organizations, and technology providers to explore ways to expand the use of manure nutrients in ways that help sequester carbon.
 California dairy farmers have long been applying manure as an organic fertilizer when growing forage and grain crops that are fed to cows.
 Now, dairy farmers are looking for new opportunities in which manure-based soil amendments can be used to also help grow other crops across California’s diverse agricultural landscape.

 Up to 40% of feed ingredients used on California dairies are agricultural byproducts, such as almond hulls, cotton seed, and citrus pulp, which could otherwise be wasted.
 By upcycling byproducts, dairy farms are reducing the use of water, energy, and fossil fuels needed to grow feed crops.